simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 Minio secret key | minio123 | minio123
 Do you want to access the uploaded files from your own domain | y | y

-After the file storage is configured we need to configure the SMTP server.
-I am using Mailcatcher to catch all outgoing e-mails.
+After the file store is configured, we need to configure the SMTP server.
+I use Mailcatcher to intercept all outgoing emails.

 Question | Answer | Default
 --------|------|--------